wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 * For the latest changes and releases of our **Integrations**, see the [Integrations Release Notes](integrations_new_changed.html).
 * For **Observability for Kubernetes**, go to the [release notes for Wavefront Collector for Kubernetes GitHub repository](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/releases).

+## Announcements

+**Upcoming Removal of the Service Accounts from the Everyone Group**

+In the next release(s), the service accounts that are still part of the predefined **Everyone** group will be removed from this group.
+This will not impact any existing functionality and integrations.
+Last year, all service accounts were added to the new predefined **Service Accounts** group.
+See the [2021-42.x Release Notes](2021.49.x_release_notes.html#2021-42x-release-notes) for details.

+{% include important.html content="Ensure that the service accounts in your organization do not depend on the **Everyone** group permissions."%}

 ## 2022-17.x Release Notes